Post

 1

-Repeatedly input excessively long strings into the LLM causing memory and CPU overload.
+"Repeatedly inputting very long strings to the LLM to cause memory and CPU overload."

-• Denial of Service (DoS) Attack:
+• Denial of Service (DoS):

 1

-LLM/AI System Penetration Testing Checklist
+LLM/AI System Penetration Testing Checklist (Includes Defense Checks)

 1. System Configuration and Attack Surface Identification

-• Identify the model type (GPT-4, LLaMA, Claude, etc.)
+• Identify model type (GPT-4, LLaMA, Claude, etc.)

-• Check deployment method (API, Web UI, standalone server, etc.)
+• Check deployment method (API, Web UI, Standalone Server, etc.)

-• Verify input/output interfaces (REST API, CLI, etc.)
+• Verify Input/Output interfaces (REST API, CLI, etc.)

 • Detect frameworks/libraries in use (LangChain, Transformers, etc.)

-2. LLM-Specific Attack Vectors Testing
+2. LLM-Specific Attack Vector Testing

 Prompt Injection

-• Jailbreak scenario testing
+• Jailbreak Scenario Testing

 Data Leakage

-• Attempt exposure of training data
+• Attempt extraction of training data

-• Check for information leakage based on model memory
+• Check for model memory-based information leakage

-3. Functional Abuse and Business Logic Attacks
+3. Function Misuse and Business Logic Attacks

-4. External Connection Component Testing
+4. External Connectivity Testing

-• API key misuse potential
+• Check for API key misuse potential

 • Potential for SSRF, LFI, RFI attacks

-5. Privacy and Regulatory Compliance Testing
+5. Privacy and Compliance Check

-• Test for exposure of Personally Identifiable Information (PII)
+• Test for PII exposure potential

-• Confirm compliance with GDPR/CCPA and other regulations
+• Verify compliance with regulations like GDPR/CCPA

 6. Traditional Penetration Testing (System Level)

-• Assess vulnerabilities based on OWASP Top 10 API/Web
+• OWASP Top 10 API/Web vulnerability check

-• Authentication and session management testing
+• Authentication and Session Management testing

-7. Malicious User Scenario Testing
+7. Malicious User Scenario Check

-• Potential generation of social engineering attacks (phishing emails, etc.)
+• Potential for generating social engineering attacks

-• Potential generation of malware
+• Potential for generating malware

 8. Red Teaming Scenario Evaluation

-• APT-style attack simulations
+• APT-style attack simulation

-9. Automation and Response Testing
+9. Automation and Response Check

-LLM 보안 점검 체크리스트 (OWASP Top 10 기반)
+LLM 보안 점검 체크리스트 (OWASP Top 10 기반) 및 방어 전략

 1. 프롬프트 주입 (Prompt Injection)